liquid4teur/Vagrant/README.md

 >vagrant destroy

+You can restart your VM if you want to refresh after some modifications (it's a combination of "vagrant halt" and "vagrant up"):

+>vagrant reload

 After destroying your VM, if you can also remove the box installed in the system with the command:

 >vagrant box remove